If you want to live a healthy life, you need a healthy gut.

 When fiber is fermented in the colon by bacteria, short chain fatty acids are produced.
 The fatty acids (acetate, propionate, and butyrate) act as fuel for the colon cells.

 Short chain fatty acids play a role in carbohydrate and fat metabolism.

 The following types of fibre are known as prebiotics and act as fuel for beneficial gut bacteria – inulin, fructooligosaccharides (FOS), pectin, and guar gum.

 Prebiotic-rich foods include:

-Exercise positively impacts gut health by increasing the numbers of butyrate producing bacteria, reducing intestinal transit time and lessening gut inflammation.
+Exercise positively impacts gut health by increasing the number of butyrate producing bacteria, reducing intestinal transit time and lessening gut inflammation.

-Although we are in the early stages of understanding how exercise changes gut microbial communities, we know that the composition and diversity of species in obese individuals is different to non-obese individuals.
+We are in the early stages of understanding how exercise changes gut microbial communities.
+That being said, microbial diversity in obese individuals is different than non-obese individuals.

-A healthy gut is the foundation to good health.
+Because as you now know, a healthy gut is the foundation to a healthy life!